simroux/Inovirus/Inovirus_detector/README.md

 ### Note:
 This custom annotation uses tmhmm and signalp to identify putative inovirus coat proteins.
 The same can be done on individual protein fasta file using the stand-along script "Predict_inovirus_coat_proteins.pl"

-## Step 2: extract the corresponding annotation - input: gff annotation of putative fragments, either from step 1 or from a custom annotation pipeline.
+## Step 2: Refine inovirus genome prediction - input: gff annotation of putative fragments, either from step 1 or from a custom annotation pipeline.
 ### Example input files:
 Example_files/2731957639_expected_results/2732535622_129103.assembled_frag_Ga0128599_102362_annot.gff & Example_files/2731957639_expected_results/2732535622_129103.assembled_frag_Ga0128599_102362_nucl.fna (output from step 1)
 For candidate fragment 1